ivartz/epi_corrections/README.md

 Dependencies:

-FSL 6.0.0 : For topup and various tools used
+- FSL 6.0.0 : For topup and various tools used
-EPIC (TODO included in the folder epic) freesurfer-Linux-centos6_x86_64-stable-pub-v6.0.0-2beb96c : For mri_robust_register nipype : for similarity metrics dcm2niix version v1.0.20181125  GCC7.3.0 (64-bit Linux)
+- EPIC (included in the folder epic_src)
+- freesurfer-Linux-centos6_x86_64-stable-pub-v6.0.0-2beb96c : For mri_robust_register
+- nipype : for similarity metrics
+- dcm2niix version v1.0.20181125  GCC7.3.0 (64-bit Linux)
 modified by Oliver M. Geier to not reorient the scan to the scanner's RPI coordinate system (so that the orientation of .nii files converted with dcm2niix match the orientation of the